 Fred, 56, and Nelda, 53, wish to sell their four-bedroom home on a large lot now that their children are grown and have homes of their own.
 They have lived in their current home for many years and their 1983 Proposition 13 base year value of $125,000 has only grown to $295,462 by 2023.
 Their property tax bill is approximately $3,200 per year.
 Their home today is worth $1,200,000.
 Fred and Nelda have found a townhouse with two bedrooms and no yard for $899,000 but they are unwilling to make the move because under Proposition 13 this change of ownership will establish a new base year value for the townhouse based primarily on their purchase price and their tax bill will jump from $3,200 to approximately $9,300 per year.
 They are on a fixed income and cannot afford the additional $6,100 per year in taxes.

-To solve this problem California voters passed Proposition 60 in November 1986 that permits people over 55 years of age or anyone who is severely and permanently disabled regardless of age to sell one home and buy another of equal or lesser value in the same county within two years in any California county.
+To solve this problem California voters passed Proposition 19 in November 2020 that permits people over 55 years of age or anyone who is severely and permanently disabled regardless of age to sell one home and buy another within two years in any California county.
 They can take their factored Proposition 13 base year value with them with certain adjustments if they pay more for the replacement than the sales price of the original.
-In the example above, Fred and Nelda could move to the townhouse and still pay $2,300 per year in property taxes (their total bill may be larger or smaller, however, depending on the tax rate and fees charged at the new residence) plus future increases not to exceed 2%.
+In the example above, Fred and Nelda could move to the townhouse and still pay $3,200 per year in property taxes (their total bill may be larger or smaller, however, depending on the tax rate and fees charged at the new residence) plus future increases not to exceed 2%.
 Only one of the owners has to be over 55 or disabled on the date the original house is sold.
-If the original residence is sold prior to purchasing the replacement residence, an equal or lesser value can mean up to 112% of the sale price of the original residence depending on the time between selling the original and purchasing the replacement.
-However, there is no percentage adjustment allowed if the replacement residence is purchased before the original residence is sold.
+If the original residence is sold prior to purchasing the replacement residence, there can be a bonus of five or ten percent of the sales price depending on how long they wait to buy the replacement.
+A same day transaction qualifies for the 5%, waiting a year qualifies for the 10%.